12221 North Mopac Expressway (Loop 1)

 What is the policy for attending make-up classes?

-Depending on availability, you are welcome to make up a class with another group.
+Depending on availability, you're welcome to reschedule or make up a class with another group if you call our office at 512/263-5588 within the same time period required for receiving a refund when withdrawing (see the above answer).
 There is no extra charge.